Valentine’s Day is right around the corner, and many singles are turning to dating apps…

-With restaurants and bars opening up again in Texas, many people may have planned to have a night out to celebrate Mexican culture this Cinco de Mayo 2022.
+With the abundance presence of Mexican culture in the Lone Star state, many people may have planned to have a night out to appreciate Mexican culture this Cinco de Mayo 2023.
 Many of these gatherings will likely involve drinking plenty of alcohol.
-Although it is a time to celebrate, there are ways to celebrate while staying safe and avoiding the dangers of drunk driving.
+Although it is a time to commemorate Mexican heritage, there are ways to celebrate while staying safe and avoiding the dangers of drunk driving.

 Appropriate vs. Appropriation